MCRT Webcast: ASCO/EHA Meeting Review (Part 2)

 - All ASCO reports demonstrated that they were highly active with low side effect profile

-Faith Davis, MD, MBBCh, MRCP, MD, FRCPath, Perlmutter Cancer Center, New York University, New York, NY: Emerging Concepts in Treating High-Risk Disease
+Faith Davies, MD, MBBCh, MRCP, MD, FRCPath, Perlmutter Cancer Center, New York University, New York, NY: Emerging Concepts in Treating High-Risk Disease

 - What is high-risk myeloma?

 - Definitions are changing often and current tests may be inadequate

 - Factors related to high-risk: renal failure, frailty, poor response to therapy

 - Other risk factors include circulating plasma cells, number and size of lesions, extra-medullary disease

 - Using genetic marker information, although not all markers are always considered to be high-risk

 - Need for clinical trials that separate out high-risk patients, personalize treatment

 - How do clinical trials relate to the every day patient?

 - Most clinical trials have an average of 16 entry criteria, a number of barriers